oanda/apidocs/v1/trades.md

-  "takeProfit" : 1.7,                    // The take-profit associated with the trade, if any "stopLoss" : 1.6,                      // The stop-loss associated with the trade, if any "trailingStop" : 50                    // The trailing stop associated with the trade, if any }
+  "takeProfit" : 1.7,                    // The take-profit associated with the trade, if any "stopLoss" : 1.6,                      // The stop-loss associated with the trade, if any "trailingStop" : 50                    // The trailing stop associated with the trade, if any "trailingAmount" : 1.44613             // The trailing amount associated with the trade, if any.
+                                            Returns -1 if our trailing amount server is unavailable }
 ~~~